pgalias/train-ticket-machine/README.md

 - `lint:styles` it runs stylelint
 - `lint` it runs two above commands at once
 - `cypress:open` it opens cypress application
-- `deploy` it runs script to deploy dev bundle to [Github Pages](https://train-ticket-machine.netlify.app)
+- `build-to-branch` it builds application and deploy it to gh-pages branch

 ### More information